 Poke holes into the tabs of your head, wings, and tail.
 Then poke holes in your boxes so that they line up with the holes you just poked in your extremities.
 String pipe cleaners through each hole to attach the pieces to your box.

 Finally, tie some string or cord to your corner pieces to create straps.

 At the party, we gave each kiddo a big white shirt to wear as a smock.
 They each got to paint the pieces of their dragon…again, next time I’ll have them decorate their whole dragon.

 After everyone was done painting, we went inside for cake and presents.
-This gave the dragons a chance to dry before play time.
+This gave the dragons a chance to dry before playtime.
 Since the kids were so young, there was a lot of excess paint on the pieces.
-To speed up the drying process…some gentle wiping of the extra paint was done behind the scenes.
+To speed up the drying process…some gentle wiping off the extra paint was done behind the scenes.
 None of the kids noticed.